mathiasertl/django-ca/docs/source/ca_management.rst

-list_cas List all currently configured certificate authorities. edit_ca  Edit a certificate authority. view_ca  View details of a certificate authority.
+list_cas List all currently configured certificate authorities. edit_ca  Edit a certificate authority. view_ca  View details of a certificate authority. dump_ca  Write the CA certificate to a file.
 ======== ======================================================

 Various details of the certificate authority, mostly the x509 extensions used